o-simardcasanova/repec-logec/README.md

 `imported_csv <- read_delim("https://github.com/simardcasanova/repec-logec/raw/main/csv/nb_items_month.csv", delim = ",")`

 Change the last part of the URL according to the CSV file you need.
+All available CSV files are listed in the [`csv` folder](https://github.com/simardcasanova/repec-logec/tree/main/csv).

 ## What I do